 All products mentioned in this article have clear strengths and can serve as part of a product management ecosystem.
-A modern product management tool must cover outcome-focused roadmaps, strong support in product discovery, easy user adoption and seamless scalability for growing teams.
+A modern product management tool must cover outcome-focused roadmaps, strong support in product discovery, easy user adoption, and seamless scalability for growing teams.

 According to our evaluation, airfocus is best suited to cover this full set of capabilities a modern product manager needs.

 Productboard was founded in 2014.
-Since then, it has appeared among the promising tech startups on the Forbes' Next Billion-Dollar Startups list, and managed to secure a few hefty rounds of funding.
+Since then, it has appeared among the promising tech startups on the Forbes' Next Billion-Dollar Startups list and managed to secure a few hefty rounds of funding.
 They went from a small startup to a well-positioned product management competitor in a short time.

 Like many of the product management tools out there, Productboard allows product managers to understand what their next strategic move might be.
 From building a roadmap to discovering insights from customers, it supports teams in their product management day to day.

 However, over time many have found that the tool doesn't quite fit your needs and find it restrictive.
-One of the biggest red flags is that everything is called a “feature” - forcing product managers to commit to ideas prior to running any discovery.
+One of the biggest red flags is that everything is called a “feature” - forcing product managers to commit to ideas before running any discovery.
 This forces product managers to work on a “feature” rather than establishing a backlog workflow to enable understanding what problem they are solving and why.

 Others simply want to look for something that might fit your budget better, or help with more complicated workflows they have to implement for their scaling teams.

 Roadmapping is an essential part of a product manager’s job, but there’s a lot more to do than just building and sharing roadmaps.
-Product managers need a platform to help them manage everything from roadmaps, to backlogs to customer feedback - and all teams and organizations have unique needs that must be met.
+Product managers need a platform to help them manage everything from roadmaps to backlogs to customer feedback - and all teams and organizations have unique needs that must be met.